llafuente/language-spec/compiler/project-structure.md

 * Core packages (language provided)
 * User packages (community provided)

-A project start at: `entry point file` wich is the one that bootstrap and configure your `program` or `package`.
+Any project start at: the `entry point file` which is the one that bootstrap your code and configure the compiler.

 > compiler build index.src app.exe

-`index.src` it's the entry point.
+The file `index.src` it's the `entry point file`.

-A program can have multiple entry points, for example: development and production environments.
+A `program` can have multiple entry points, for example: development and production environments but a `package` shall have only one.

-## `program`: entry point
+## `program` - `entry point file`

-* Configure compiler
+* Configure compiler.
+It's the only place you can use `#set`.
 * Declare [global variables](variables.md#global-variables)
-* Import dependencies with version
+* `#import` dependencies with version
 * Shall declare function `main`

   It's the first function to be executed, should create and destroy